arturcarvalho/tutorial-1/README.md

 > - Services are always plural.
 > - The methods in the services will be singular or plural depending on if they are expected to return multiple posts or a single post (`posts` vs. `createPost`).
 > - SDL filenames are plural.
-> - Pages are plural or singular depending on whether they deal with many or one post.
+> - Pages that come with the scaffolds are plural or singular depending on whether they deal with many or one post.
+When using the `page` generator it will stick with whatever name you give the command.
-> - Layouts are singular.
+> - Layouts use the name you give them on the comand line.
-> - Components, like pages, will be plural or singular depending on context.
+> - Components and cells, like pages, will be plural or singular depending on context when created by the scaffold generator, otherwise they'll use the given name on the command line.
 >
-> Also note that it's the database table name that's singular or plural, not the whole word.
+> Also note that it's the database table name part that's singular or plural, not the whole word.
 So it's `PostsCell`, not `PostCells`.
 >
 > You don't have to follow this convention once you start creating your own parts but we recommend doing so.
 The Ruby on Rails community has come to love this nomenclature even though many people complained about it when first exposed to it.
 [Give it five minutes](https://signalvnoise.com/posts/3124-give-it-five-minutes).